Cerebral Palsy is a group of movement disorders that usually take shape into early age and affect movement and muscle tone or posture.

 Treatment of Cerebral Palsy in Ayurveda

-Ayurveda Medical care deals with the multipronged approach of diet, daily regime & lifestyle, intake of herbal medicine and therapies which aim at the correction of Ailments (doshas) at the level of Cortex/brain and at systemic level.
+Ayurveda Medical care deals with the multipronged approach of diet, daily regime & lifestyle, intake of herbal medicine and therapies which aim at the correction of Ailments (doshas) at the level of Cortex/brain and at a systemic level.

 The correction of metabolic issues responsible for such conditions (Vata Dosha and Pitta dosha) calms down the sensory overload and corrects one’s metabolism concurrently.
 This helps the brain to revitalize the new cells and reduces spasticity.